jtyr/ansible-users/README.md

   roles:
     - users

-- name: Example of how to create a user with a specific UID, group and GID, comment, password and SSH public key
+- name: Example of how to create a user with a specific UID, group and GID, comment, password and SSH authorized and private key
   hosts: all
   vars:
     users: